Pro-GenAI/Tool-SEE/README.md

 <h4 align="center"><em>ToolSEE helps multi-tool agents stay fast, cheap, and accurate by selecting only the tools they need.</em></h4>

+> [!TIP]
+> Please star ⭐ the repository if you find ToolSEE useful!

 ## Why this exists
 Agents often get overloaded with large collections of tools and struggle to choose the right one.
 As tool catalogs grow (hundreds → thousands), agents get hit by a scalability bottleneck due to:
 - **Higher latency & cost:** Larger context take longer and cost more.
 Organizations that use multi-tool agents don’t just pay for tool execution — they pay for including tools in the context.